Tractor Tire and Ballast Management

 Tires should be selected and managed to provide maximum contact area with the soil surface.
 Contact area depends on the size, type and number of tires as well as tire inflation pressure.
 Properly inflated radial tires provide a larger and flatter footprint than bias-ply tires.
 Large, dual, radial tires maintained at minimum tire inflation pressures transmit power to the soil through the largest area.
 Increasing the contact area of tires reduces the pressure exerted by the tire on the ground.
 The pressure exerted by a tire on the soil surface near the lugs is roughly 2 pounds per square inch greater than the tire inflation pressure.
 When dual tires are used in place of single tires, each tire carries a smaller portion of the weight of the tractor; hence, tire inflation pressures can be reduced.
 Whenever tire pressures are reduced, the tire flexes over a larger area and further reduces the pressure applied to the soil surface.

-The optimum ballast and tire pressure configuration for a tractor depends
+The optimum ballast and tire pressure configuration for a tractor depends on:

 - The type and size of the tractor